cozy/cozy-drive/src/drive/targets/mobile/README.md

 #### Standalone mode

 - Open your browser with web-security CORS disabled
-- launch `$ yarn start:mobile:standalone`
+- launch `$ yarn start:drive:standalone`
-- Go to localhost:8084 in your browser and open the console
+- Go to localhost:8888 in your browser, or check the `Dev assets` in the top of the yarn console
-- Follow the onboarding and after giving your cozy URL, click on the link logged in the console
+- Follow the onboarding and after giving your cozy URL, click on the link logged in the bottom of the console
 - Log yourself, accept permissions and copy the url you've been redirected to.
 - Return to your previous tab and paste the url in the prompt (be quick, or take your time, whatever, because the prompt may be blocked when it pops if you're still on the permissions tab)

-## Launch the simulator
+## :iphone: Launch the simulator

 On iOS:

 - Open the project in Xcode : `open "src/drive/targets/mobile/platforms/ios/Cozy Drive.xcodeproj"`
 - Select "Cozy Drive" app and the device you want
 - Click "Play" button

-⚠️ Be sure you have only one `ShareExt` in your `TARGETS` (you can check this in the main screen of Xcode)
+:warning: Be sure you have only one `ShareExt` in your `TARGETS` (you can check this in the main screen of Xcode)

 ## :lock: Create Release